 A new score of 87.85 takes us a small jump ahead from our initial summary score.

 That might not be a huge change, but it’s positive movement forward and that’s what matters.
 When the core construction of your novel is already incredibly solid, your genre comparison will likely move you forward but not be a bombastic, explosive change.

 Nor would you sensibly want it to be.
 Your editing guidance needs to be realistic, after all – and that’s what AutoCrit is all about.

 Thanks for checking out this edition of What’s the Score.
 Are you looking forward to joining Temperance Brennan on her latest adventure yourself?
 Did you catch any great tips or interesting takeaways from our look into the work of Kathy Reichs?
-Let us know in the comments below!

-And if you’d like to try out AutoCrit for your own book, click here to jump on over and create your free account now.
+If you’d like to try out AutoCrit for your own book, click here to jump on over and create your free account now.

 Free Download: Get the Brutally Honest Guide to a Professional Self-Editing Workflow